 CREATIVE DIRECTOR & CIRCUS CONSULTANT

-One of the uk’s leading creative and technical consultants for acrobatic and aerial performance with over 30 years experience.
+One of the uk’s leading creative and technical consultants for acrobatic and aerial performance with 35 years experience.

 EARLY LIFE & INSPIRATIONS

 Roger was an active child with a passion for magic and the movies.
 Childhood heroes included psycadelic grand illusionist Doug Henning, Hollywood legends Donald O'Conner, Russ Tamblyn and Gene Kelly.
 He was also fascinated by the World's Greatest Daredevil, Evel Knievel and for a while Roger dreamt of following in his footsteps spending most weekends as an early teenager riding off-road motorcycles but his true passion (that seemed to combine the performance of the Hollywood movies with the danger of Even Knievel) was Circus.